dslik/infoviz-surveys/waterfall.md

 2. The waterfall display region should have a clear border.
 3. I have a preference towards time on the x axis.
 4. Use perceptually uniform colour maps, preferably CET-L20
-5. Grid lines can help, but can also obscure/distort apparant data.
+5. Grid lines can help, but can also obscure/distort adjacent data.
 Use with care.
-6. Waterfall displays should be combined with other chart types (heat charts, strip charts, flags, etc) as part of a unified visual grammer.
+6. Waterfall displays should be combined with other chart types (heat charts, strip charts, flags, etc) as part of a unified visual grammar.
 7. Display of regions of importance should be standardized.